 Yes!
 We have guidelines for safety to verify who is in attendance but we are very happy working with our mentees off camera.

 Yes!
-We are able to welcome young people for whom an English speaking programme is suitable to attend from the following places: USA, Canada, Ireland, EU, New Zealand, Australia.
+We are able to welcome young people for whom an English speaking programme is suitable.

 WHY DOES BEING ME COST MORE THAN A BOOK OR ON-DEMAND RESOURCE?